hwangwhy/chat_app/README.md

 # chat_app_basic

 A new Flutter project.
-Highly appriciate to Mr Maximillian with your course help me really much on this app
+Highly appriciate to Mr Maximillian with your course help me really much on this app.

 ## Getting Started